Mar 12, 2025

 Where:

-rel(k) is the relevance of item at rank k (binary: 0 or 1)
+rel(k) is the relevance indicator function (1 if item at rank k is relevant, 0 otherwise)

-R is the total number of relevant documents
+The sum is computed over all positions from 1 to the total number of retrieved documents

 Where: